Diyarbakır: Culture

 There is local jewelry making and other craftwork in the area.
 Folk dancing to the drum and zurna (pipe) are a part of weddings and celebrations in the area.
 The Diyarbakir Municipality Theatre was founded in 1990, and had to close its doors in 1995.
-In was re-opened in 1999, under Mayor Osman Baydemir.
+It was re-opened in 1999, under Mayor Osman Baydemir.
 It was closed down in 2016 after the dismissal of the mayor in 2016.
 The Municipality City Theatre also performed plays in the Kurdish language.

+One of the other common celebrations in Turkey is Nowruz.
+This celebration is done on the pretext of the beginning of spring and the beginning of the new year.
+The establishment of Nowruz has a long history, so much so that it has been celebrated in different parts of Asia for the past three thousand years, especially in the Middle East.
+In different parts of Turkey, especially the Kurdish regions of this country, Nowruz is considered one of the most important cultural and historical traditions of these regions.
+Lighting a fire, wearing new clothes, holding a dance ceremony, and giving gifts to each other are some of the activities that are done in this celebration.